abdisavia/NoteApps/README.md

 # NoteApps
-This project is for learning
+this project is for learning purpose